 We offer a free tier since we understand not everyone can afford $10.

 What are the benefits of premium?

-Premium generates images in 1-3 seconds on powerful servers; the balance of time depends on your network speed.
-Other benefits include: better images for custom sizes, commercial usage, no daily limit, no ads, and privacy.
+Premium images generate in a few seconds on our best servers; the balance of time depends on network speed.

-With premium, results are private.
-Free creations are publicly viewable in the AI Art Gallery.
+Premium images are private.
+Free creations are public in the AI Art Gallery.

-Yes, but please first see key details about commercial use and intellectual property considerations.
+Yes, but please see details about commercial use and intellectual property considerations.

 What are the terms and restrictions?

 In short, do no harm.

 Don't use AI to hurt others, incite violence, or break the law.